Friday, June 13, 2025

 What is Candida, and is it always harmful?

-Candida is a yeast that lives in your body, mainly in the gut.
+You have Candida in your body; it is yeast that mainly resides in your gut.
 It helps with digestion and absorbing nutrients.
-But, it can cause problems if it grows too much.
+But it can cause problems if it grows too much.

 What are the common symptoms of Candida overgrowth?